yatbz/RaspberryPiBluetoothKeyboard/README.md

 All scripts can be run in the background using screen:

-screen -d -m -S "A name of your choice" bash -c "sudo python path/to/the/script"
+screen -d -m -S "A name of your choice" bash -c "sudo python3 path/to/the/script"

 For running the script after reboot add the following line in crontab (enter "crontab -e" into bash for entering crontab):

-@reboot sleep 3; screen -d -m -S "A name of your choice" bash -c "sudo python path/to/the/script"
+@reboot sleep 3; screen -d -m -S "A name of your choice" bash -c "sudo python3 path/to/the/script"

 For changing the shown bluetooth name you have to edit at Subprograms/main.conf the variable "Name".